Salary Deductions for Leave Without Pay

-I would like to know what all deductions are to be made in salary in the case of leave without pay.
-For example, if a person is on leave without pay for 15 days, do we have to deduct his medical and LTA reimbursement as well, or is it that only the basic pay is deducted?
+I would like to know what deductions are to be made from the salary in the case of leave without pay.
+For example, if a person is on leave without pay for 15 days, do we have to deduct their medical and LTA reimbursement as well, or is it only the basic pay that is deducted?
 Is there any specific company act for deciding this?

 Vidya